FlohGro-dev/Craftist/README.md

 The following features are currently supported by Craftist:

-- import todays tasks
+### Create / Link Tasks

+- create Tasks from Selection
-  - this will import the tasks due today from your todoist account
+  - this will create tasks from the selected blocks
-  - the tasks will be imported as todo items and contain links to the tasks in todoist (a direct link to the task in the app (doesn't work on macOS) and a link to the Webview of the task)
+  - if the blocks are not already a todo item in craft they will be converted
   - crosslink open tasks
     - this will create crosslinked tasks between every (unchecked) todo item in the current document and Todoist
     - the tasks in Todoist will directly link back to the todo item in Craft
     - cancelled or done todo items in the craft document will be ignored

+### Sync Task States

 - sync task states
   - this will sync the states of linked Tasks to todoist
   - the states will be changed with the following scheme:
     - if the task is completed anywhere (Todoist or craft) complete it on the other platform
     - if the task is cancelled in craft and open in todoist, close it in todoist
   - this will work for every todo item which was linked to a Todoist Task by this eXtension
-  - note: this will **not** work properly for repeating tasks.
+  - note: this will **not** work properly for repeating tasks thats why it is currently disabled
+  - if a task couldn't be retrieved it will be marked as done in Craft since it is was probably deleted

+### Import Tasks / Project List

+- import todays tasks
+  - this will import the tasks due today from your todoist account
+  - the tasks will be imported as todo items and contain links to the tasks in todoist (a direct link to the task in the app (doesn't work on macOS) and a link to the Webview of the task)
+- import all tasks
+  - this will import all tasks from your todoist account (which could be a lot)
+  - it's planned to improve this action (e.g. grouping by project) if you'd like to have this feature please comment on the related issue.
 - import project list
   - this will import the list of your Todoist projects
   - the name of the project will be a direct link to the project in the app (as mentioned this does currently not work on macOS)